Accesso effettuato come:

 filler@godaddy.com

 The fashion industry has significant negative impacts on the environment, nature and people.
 This means that there are far-reaching opportunities to make positive changes by embracing sustainable fashion initiatives.
-Such as a circular economy, tackling the returns problem, considering nature in fabric choices and engaging with the entire value chain.
+Such as the circular economy, tackling the returns problem, considering nature in fabric choices and engaging with the entire value chain.

 Inspired to find out more about starting on your sustainability marketing strategy?